Adjustable Beds Explained

 Adjustable Beds in Smaller Bedrooms

-For example, split queen adjustable beds (2 pieces each 30" x 80") offer the comfort and flexibility of an adjustable setup without the footprint of a traditional king-size bed.
-This format is great for smaller bedrooms, apartments and urban designs, especially popular among couples who want independent head or foot adjustment but need a bed size that fits comfortably, allowing nightstands and other bedroom furniture.
+Split queen adjustable beds (2 pieces each 30" x 80") offer the comfort and flexibility of an adjustable setup without the footprint of a traditional king-size bed.
+See our split queen buying guide for full details.

 Long-Term Value and Durability